sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* TODO You can now specify the article type within the in-post SEO settings.
 			/
 			* A global option is planned that will set the default for all of these.
 So please don't go through thousands of post finding the "correct" setting.
 			* Because of the above, a temporarily "Default" option is set.
-This means it will "auto-determine" (TODO this is not correct) until the global option is set.
+This means it will "auto-determine" (TODO this is not correct, it just uses the undefined option) until the global option is set.
 	* **Changed:**
 		* Google states that [some output is ignored](https://developers.google.com/search/docs/data-types/articles), but that doesn't mean the output is overlooked.
 So:
 			* Published date is now also output on non-AMP.